addisoncole/Seattlization-API/README.md

 ## IN DEVELOPMENT

+Advanced filtering of existing endpoints

-Additonal Endpoints desired: yearly city budgets, number of death per year of individuals living on the street,  yearly data on stock of shelter beds provided by the city
+Additional future Endpoints: number of death per year of individuals living on the street,  yearly data on stock of shelter beds provided by the city